museumcomputernetwork/mcn-2020-git-haiku/index.md

-The sea darkening
+The first day of the year:
-let us to the road again
+stretching over Sado Island
-Thanks for the knowledge
+Darting dragon-fly!